 - Speak with an admissions or student services advisor via telephone, or contact by email, to discuss educational planning and academic issues.

-- Access limited technical assistance at (541) 881-5777 during regular business hours to support students who have difficulty logging into online courses.
+- Access limited technical assistance by calling the TVCC Helpdesk at (541) 881-5777 during regular business hours to support students who have difficulty logging into online courses.

 Technical requirements for online courses include: